Ilaiyaraaja

-Ilaiyaraaja (born Gnanathesigan) is an Indian musician, composer, arranger, conductor, orchestrator, multi-instrumentalist, lyricist and playback singer popular for his works in Indian cinema, predominantly in Tamil in addition to Telugu, Malayalam, Kannada and Hindi films.
-Regarded as one of the most prolific composers and arguably the best India has ever produced, in a career spanning over forty-nine years, he has composed over 8,600 songs, provided film scores for about 1,523 feature films in nine languages, and performed in over 20,000 concerts.
-He is nicknamed "Isaignani" (the musical sage) and is often referred to as "Maestro", the title conferred to him by the Royal Philharmonic Orchestra, London.
+Ilaiyaraaja (born Daniel Gnanathesigan; 3 June 1943) is an Indian musician, composer, arranger, conductor, orchestrator, multi-instrumentalist, lyricist, and playback singer.
+He is known for his works in Indian cinema, predominantly in Tamil in addition to Telugu, Malayalam, Kannada, and Hindi films.
+He is one of the most prolific composers, having composed over 6500 songs and provided film scores for nearly 1500 feature films in nine languages by 2025.
+He has also performed many concerts.
+He was one of the earliest Indian film composers to use Western classical music harmonies and string arrangements in Indian film music.
+He is nicknamed "Isaignani" (the musical sage) and is often referred to as "Maestro", the title conferred on him by the Royal Philharmonic Orchestra, London.

-Ilaiyaraaja was one of the first Indian film composers to use Western classical music harmonies and string arrangements in Indian film music, and is the first Indian, as well as Asian to compose, record, and perform live a full Western classical symphony.
 In 1986, he became the first Indian composer to record a soundtrack with computer for the film Vikram.
+In 2013, when CNN-IBN conducted a poll to commemorate 100 years of Indian cinema, Ilaiyaraaja secured 49% of the vote and was adjudged the country's greatest music composer.
+In 2025, he became the first-ever Asian, as well as Indian film composer, to compose, record, and perform live a full Western classical symphony in London.
 He also composed and orchestrated Thiruvasagam in Symphony (2006) - the first Indian oratorio.

-In 2013, when CNN-IBN conducted a poll to commemorate 100 years of Indian cinema, he secured 49% of the vote and was adjudged the country's greatest music composer.
-In 2014, the American world cinema portal "Taste of Cinema" placed him at 9th position in its list of 25 greatest film composers in the history of cinema.
-He is the only Indian on the list, appearing alongside Ennio Morricone, John Williams, and Jerry Goldsmith.

-Ilaiyaraaja received several awards for his works throughout his career.
+Ilaiyaraaja has received several awards for his works throughout his career.
 In 2012, for his creative and experimental works in the field of music, he received the Sangeet Natak Akademi Award, the highest Indian recognition given to people in the field of performing arts.
 In 2010 he was awarded the Padma Bhushan, the third-highest civilian honour in India, and in 2018 the Padma Vibhushan, the second-highest civilian award by the government of India.
-He is a nominated Member of Parliament in the Indian upper house Rajya Sabha since July 2022.
-A biographical film about his life titled "Ilaiyaraaja" was announced on 20 March 2024.
+He is a nominated Member of Parliament in the Indian upper house, the Rajya Sabha, since July 2022.